joeriks/FnX.TypedCsv/readme.md

 ####Nuget : FnX.TypedCsv

 ####Basic idea
-Dump any result from a LinqPad query to a csv-file and automatically generate type (class) and code to be able to get the data back typed.
+Dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.

-Sort of a temporary table with linqpad.

 For example (in LinqPad, with AdventureWorks data):